Casco Bay: Great Fire of 1866

 A postcard titled "Birds Eye View of Portland, ME" with a Black & Case photograph taken two days after the great fire of July 4, 1866, from the Portland Observatory.

 As of 1866, Portland had about three dozen commercial wharves on Commercial Street and several more on the opposite bank of Portland Harbor in Cape Elizabeth.
 On July 4 that year, a fire was sparked on a wharf that jumped to nearby buildings and, fanned by strong winds, tore northeast to Munjoy Hill.
 Photographers captured the destruction.
 Two people died in the inferno and about 10,000 were left homeless, with the destruction of 1,200 residential structures and about 600 commercial buildings.
 A tent city was established near the Portland Observatory and donations poured in from New England, Canadian provinces, and other states.
 Reconstruction proceeded quickly in the next few years, with brick and granite chosen to reduce risk of future fires and the Italianate and Second Empire styles dominating the new architecture.
-In 1869, a 12 e6USgal water storage reservoir was built on Bramhall Hill.
+In 1869, an 8 e6USgal water storage reservoir was built on Bramhall Hill, with a subsequent expansion to 12 e6USgal capacity.

 Organizers formed the Portland Water Company in 1862, to seek the construction of a municipal water system connected to Sebago Lake.
 Water service commenced on Thanksgiving Day 1869.

 After the Great Fire of 1866 destroyed the building that housed offices of the U.S. Customs Service, Congress authorized construction of a new U.S. Custom House on Fore Street near the Portland waterfront.
 Construction began in 1867 and was completed in 1872.
 The U.S. Custom House was added to the National Register of Historic Places in 1973.